RisingStack/jaeger-node/README.md

 # jaeger-node

-Out of the box distributed tracing for Node.js applications.
+Out of the box distributed tracing for [Node.js](https://nodejs.org) applications.

-**WARNING: experimental ;ibrary, do not use in production yet**
+**WARNING: experimental library, do not use in production yet**

 ## Technologies